 Stewart, p.
 63, is of the opinion that George is based on a pagan deity.
 This is perhaps an elaboration of the link to Perseus.
 But on p.
 68, Stewart rings in fertility deities such as the Green Man.
 This is somewhat more logical than the other -- the Greek name "George" means "farmer."
 So he is associated with agriculture -- but hardly as a fertility deity!

 It is curious to note that Greene, p.
-227, observes that only one early carol about George survives (it is Greene's #62, p.
+227, observes that only one early carol about George has been preserved for us (it is Greene's #62, p.
 124, beginning "Enfors we us with all our might To love Seynt Georg, Owr Lady knyght").
 But he is hardly more popular in recent folk song.
 Could he have been less popular with the folk than the nobility?

 Englebert, pp. 28-29, declares, "St. George suffered martyrdom at Lydda in Palestine shortly before the accession of the Emperor Constantine.
 These words contain all we certainly know of him whom the Greeks call 'the great martyr....'"
 He supposedly was celebrated in the east by the fifth century, and his cult reach France by the sixth.
 Oxford was celebrating him in 1222.

-Benet, p.
-970, calls George a soldier in Diocletian's army, killed in 304.
-The revised edition eliminates this statement.
-The explanation of George and the Dragon also changes; the first edition, pp. 970-971, links it to various tales of Christian heroes slaying dragons, including the account in the Revelation to John of the Dragon (Greek drakon) who contests with God in chapter 12 and after, and who is cast out of heaven by Michael in 12:7.
+As mentioned above, Benet, p.
+970, calls George a soldier in Diocletian's army, killed in 304, and the revised edition cuts this.
+The explanation of George and the Dragon also changes; the first edition, pp. 970-971, links it to various tales of Christian heroes slaying dragons, including the account in the Revelation to John of the Dragon (Greek δρακων, drakon) who contests with God in chapter 12 and after, and who is cast out of heaven by Michael in 12:7.
 The revised edition, while mentioning this, also brings in (Perseus and) Andromeda.

 Finally, both editions of Benet mention that the Red Cross Knight in Spenser's Fairie Queene is Saint George.